telerik/maui-docs/controls/collectionview/filtering.md

 The `DateTimeFilterDescriptor` is a descriptor which filters by properties of the `System.DateTime` data type.

-The descriptor the following properties:
+The descriptor exposes the following properties:

 * `PropertyName`&mdash;Defines the name of the property that is used to retrieve the filter value.
 * `Value`&mdash;Defines the value used in the comparisons.
 This is the right operand of the comparison.